 Millions of people around the world are living with diabetes or prediabetes.
 More than 100 million people are living with diabetes in the United States alone.
 That means that most of us have been touched by this disease somehow, whether we have diabetes ourselves or know a loved one who’s living with it.

-The disease recently made the news after being linked to the death of the beloved actress and director Penny Marshall.
+The disease made the news again after being linked to the death of the beloved actress and director Penny Marshall.
 However, diabetes has long been a leading cause of death globally.
 Luckily, it doesn’t have to be such a grim diagnosis.
 With proper medical care and healthy habits, it’s possible to manage the symptoms of diabetes and even prevent diabetes from developing in the first place.
 If you or a loved one are a senior living with diabetes, keep reading for some tips on how to ensure the best possible care for diabetes.

 Testing and treatment

-One of the most important aspects of managing diabetes is getting the proper tests and treatments.
+One of the most critical aspects of managing diabetes is getting the proper tests and treatments.
 Diabetes is often treated through a combination of sugar level monitoring, diet, exercise, and taking appropriate medications as prescribed.
 You’ll work with your doctor to create a treatment plan that’s right for you.
 Talk to your doctor about blood glucose tests, lifestyle adjustments, and any medications or other treatments you’ll need to help manage your condition.
 You might also ask about any potential clinical trials that could be beneficial to you.

 Issues Related to Diabetes